chambres/discord-spotify-blocker/README.md

 ## What It Does
 - Blocks Discord’s Spotify / Rich Presence functionality
 - Installs a local cert (first run only)
-- Automatically enables and disables proxy on launch and exit.
+- Automatically launches Discord with proxy
 ---

 ## Build & Run